An Infinite Dimensional Analysis of Kernel Principal Components: Kernel PCA

-We now specialize the optimization formula from \thmref{opF} to the problem of minimize a \textquotedblleft quadratic\textquotedblright{} quantity $Q$.
+To help readers put our present results on feature space and RKHS penalty-term into context, we now specialize the optimization formula from \thmref{opF} to the problem of minimize a ``quadratic'' quantity $Q$.
 It is still the sum of two individual terms: (i) a $L^{2}$-square applied to a difference, and (ii) a penalty term which is the RKHS norm-squared.
-But the least-square term in (i) will simply be a sum of a finite number of squares of differences; hence \textquotedblleft least-squares.\textquotedblright{} As an application, we then get an easy formula (\thmref{opF2}) for the optimal solution.
+But the least-square term in (i) will simply be a sum of a finite number of squares of differences; hence ``least-squares.''
+As an application, we then get an easy formula (\thmref{opF2}) for the optimal solution.

 Let $K$ be a positive definite kernel on $X\times X$ where $X$ is an arbitrary set, and let $\mathcal{H}\left(K\right)$ be the corresponding reproducing kernel Hilbert space (RKHS).
 Let $m\in\mathbb{N}$, and consider sample points: